- Related Products

 The unique key cannot be removed from the DYNATORQUE D-Stop device while the unit is engaged.
 Therefore, if the key is kept in a control room or lock box, the plant operators are assured that the device has not been accidentally left in the engaged mode.
 All keys and devices are serialized.
 If a key is ever lost, new ones can be easily obtained from the factory.
 DYNATORQUE D-Stop devices may be keyed such that one key fits several devices in a plant, or each device can be supplied with its own unique key.

 Actuator-to-valve direct interface mounting

 The device can be provided as a component of a “new” automated valve, or it can be field retrofitted to an existing valve or actuator package.
-The complete kit consists of a DYNATORQUE D-Stop test device, engagement key, and a drive coupler for customer adaptation to the valve and actuator.
+The complete kit consists of a DYNATORQUE D-Stop test device, engagement key, and drive coupler for customer adaptation to the valve and actuator.
 Custom-machined drive couplers are available from Cameron on application.

 Housing flanges can be factory drilled to accommodate a wide variety of valve and actuator combinations, including custom and ISO bolt patterns on either or both flanges, custom bores, custom factory drive adapters for direct mounting to actuator and valve, increased or decreased travel limits, automation mounting packages, limit switches, and option for remote operation.

 The device is totally enclosed, weatherproof, and permanently lubricated.
 No routine maintenance is required.
 The standard device has been independently certified to IP-67 for protection against water ingress.
 It is available for applications up to 4,000,000-in.lbf actuator torque.